mattheww/gomill/gomill_docs/boards.rst

 The :mod:`!gomill.boards` module contains Gomill's Go board representation.

+Everything in this module works with boards of arbitrarily large sizes.

 The implementation is not designed for speed (even as Python code goes), and is certainly not appropriate for implementing a playing engine.